-Business Hours -- Banks are generally open Monday through Thursday from 10am to 3pm, Friday 10am to 6pm.
-Most stores are open Monday through Wednesday from 10am to 6pm, and Saturday and Sunday from 10am to 5pm, with extended hours (until 8 or 9:30pm) on Thursday and often on Friday.
+Business Hours—Banks are generally open Monday through Thursday from 10am to 5pm, Friday 10am to 6pm.
+Most stores are open Monday through Wednesday from 10am to 6pm, and Saturday and Sunday from 10am to 5pm, with extended hours (until 8 or 9pm) on Thursday and often on Friday.

-Doctors -- The staff or concierge at your hotel should be able to help you locate a doctor.
+Doctors—The staff or concierge at your hotel should be able to help you locate a doctor.
 You can also call the College of Physicians and Surgeons of Ontario (80 College St.; tel.
-416/967-2626) for a referral from 8am to 5pm Monday through Friday.
+800/268-7096) for a referral from 8am to 5pm, Monday through Friday.

 Bars are usually open until 2am in Toronto, except during special events like the Toronto International Film Festival, when many venues are open later.
 A government monopoly runs liquor sales: Liquor Control Board of Ontario (LCBO) stores sell liquor, wine, and some beers.
 Most are open daily from 10am to 6pm (some have extended evening hours).
 The nicest shop is the LCBO Summerhill (10 Scrivener Sq.; tel.
 416/922-0403; subway: Summerhill).
 Built in a former train station, this outpost hosts cooking classes, wine and spirit tastings, and party-planning seminars.
-Another good branch is at the Manulife Centre (55 Bloor St. W.; tel.
-416/925-5266).
-Visit www.lcbo.com for information about products and special in-store events.
+Many large grocery chains now also carry wine, beer, and cider, though the harder stuff is only available through the LCBO.

 Do not carry open containers of alcohol in your car or any public area that isn’t zoned for alcohol consumption.
 The police can fine you on the spot.

 For emergency dental services from 8am till midnight, call the Dental Emergency Service (tel.
 416/485-7121).
-After midnight, your best bet is the University Health Network, which manages three downtown hospitals (tel.
-416/340-3111).
-Otherwise, ask the front-desk staff or concierge at your hotel.
+After midnight, your best bet is to call, Telehealth (tel.
+866/797-0000), where a registered nurse can advise you on what to do, and which hospitals are optimal for your situation.

-Insurance -- Even though Canada is just a short drive or flight away for many Americans, U.S. health plans (including Medicare and Medicaid) do not provide coverage here, and the ones that do often require you to pay for services up front and reimburse you only after you return home.
+Insurance—Even though Canada is just a short drive or flight away for many Americans, U.S. health plans (including Medicare and Medicaid) do not provide coverage here, and the ones that do often require you to pay for services up front and reimburse you only after you return home.
+Similarly, for Europeans, EHIC is not accepted in Canada.
 As a safety net, you may want to buy travel medical insurance.
-Travelers from the U.K. should carry their European Health Insurance Card (EHIC), which replaced the E111 form as proof of entitlement to free/reduced cost medical treatment abroad (tel.
-0845/606-2030; www.ehic.org.uk).
-Note, however, that the EHIC covers only "necessary medical treatment," and for repatriation costs, lost money, baggage, or cancellation, travel insurance from a reputable company should always be sought (www.travelinsuranceweb.com).
+For repatriation costs, lost money, baggage, or cancellation, it is also recommended to purchase travel insurance from a reputable company.

-Legal Aid -- If you are pulled over for a minor infraction (such as speeding), you’ll be given a ticket that you pay at a later date.
-Pay fines by mail or directly into the hands of the clerk of the court.
+Legal Aid—If you are pulled over for a minor infraction (such as speeding), you’ll be given a ticket that you pay at a later date.
+Pay fines online, by mail or directly into the hands of the clerk of the court.
 If accused of a more serious offense, say and do nothing before consulting a lawyer.
 Here, the burden is on the state to prove a person’s guilt beyond a reasonable doubt, and everyone has the right to remain silent, whether he or she is suspected of a crime or actually arrested.
 Once arrested, a person can make one telephone call to a party of his or her choice.
 International visitors should call their embassy or consulate.
-If you need to get a lawyer while in Toronto, contact the Law Society of Upper Canada (tel.
-800/668-7380 or 416/947-3300; www.lsuc.on.ca).
+If you need to get a lawyer while in Toronto, contact the Law Society of Ontario (tel.
+800/668-7380 or 416/947-3300).

-Mail -- Postage for letter mail (up to 30g/1 oz.) to the United States costs C$1.03; overseas, it’s C$2.06.
-Mailing letters within Canada costs C59¢.
+Mail—Postage for letter mail (up to 30g/1 oz.) to the United States costs $1.20; overseas, it’s $2.50.
+Mailing letters within Canada costs $1.
 Note that there is no discounted rate for mailing postcards.
 For more information, go to www.canadapost.ca.